ysndr/MSc-Thesis/chapter/methodology.md

     1. `Usage`s that can not (yet) be mapped to a declaration are tagged `Unbound`
     2. A `Resolved` usage introduces a back-link to the complementary `Declaration`
-    3. For record destructuring resolution of the name might need to be `Deferred` to the post-processing as discussed in [@sec:variable-usage-and-static-record-access].
+    3. For record destructuring resolution of the name might need to be `Deferred` to the post-processing as discussed in [@sec:resolving-deferred-access].

 Other nodes
   ~ of the AST that do not participate in the usage graph, are linearized as `Structure` -- A wildcard variant with no associated data.